vamb/aboutus/en-US/terms/agreement.md

    (iii)	any information provided or made available by you or your Affiliates to MOL or its Affiliates is at all times accurate and complete;

-   (iv)		you and your financial institution(s) are not subject to sanctions or otherwise designated on any list of prohibited or restricted parties or owned or controlled by such a party, including but not limited to the lists (Advise List).
+   (iv)		you and your financial institution(s) are not subject to sanctions or otherwise designated on any list of prohibited or restricted parties or owned or controlled by such a party, including but not limited to the lists.

   (b)	it will only use the Transaction Services in good faith and in compliance with all applicable laws，including laws related to anti-money laundering and counter-terrorism financing；